L21s/twitterlivesearch/README.md

 ## How to use it?
 First of all you need to make sure that you have a twitter account and you have OAuth credentials for it.
 You can find this instructions by simply googling it.
-In your project you need two different configuration files:
+In your project you need two different configuration files in your resources-directory.
+If you use maven this is generally src/main/resources.

 *twitter4j.properties*
 ```